 Let's talk about how we're going to do it.

 ABOUT THE PROGRAM

 A cross-sector, cross-jurisdictional approach to regional funding opportunities.

 We Are Greater Washington is a program of the Regional Economic Development Strategy (REDS) initiative.
 It will establish a program office to jointly pursue new regional funding opportunities, including the nearly $3 billion in American Rescue Plan Act (ARPA) funding recently announced by the U.S. Department of Commerce's Economic Development Administration (EDA), as well as the upcoming funding included in the Innovation and Competition Act.
 It will be staffed with a Director and Associates from Connected DMV and staff associates from economic development and other key regional organizations.
 The joint program office will be managed by Connected DMV with the Regional Economic Development Strategy (REDS) steering committee providing leadership, input, and strategic guidance.

-Joint program office led by Connected DMV with leadership from the Regional Economic Development Strategy (REDS) Steering Committee, a coalition of cross-sector leaders representing economic development and planing organizations, industry, academia, philanthropy, and community organizations.
+Joint program office led by Connected DMV with leadership from the Regional Economic Development Strategy (REDS) Steering Committee, a coalition of cross-sector leaders representing economic development and planning organizations, industry, academia, philanthropy, and community organizations.